Parent: Say you’re sorry.

 If it’s appropriate for your family, you may want to teach your kids that forgiveness may take time – and it’s okay to ask for it.
 In practice, you might coach a hurting child to say something like, “You are important to me, and I choose to forgive you.
 But I need some time alone so my feelings can catch up with my choice.”

-In this option, however, the child should also commit to provide clear closure within a reasonable time frame, and decisively let the other person know that everything is okay (as the parent, you should check to make sure this condition is met).
+In this option, however, the child should also commit to provide clear closure within a reasonable time frame, and decisively let the other person know that everything is ok (as the parent, you should check to make sure this condition is met).

 Misunderstanding: Forgiveness means saying “I’m sorry”